-There is good reason why our Mayor and commissioners may have been sold a bill of goods by American Traffic Solutions: They have been shown success stories manipulated by them.
+There is a good reason why our Mayor and commissioners may have been sold a bill of goods by American Traffic Solutions: They have been shown success stories manipulated by them.

-Banthecams.org, a grassroots organization that was created to educate and equip local citizens with a way to combat the abuse of power being exercised by local and state governments with the regards to the use of electronic surveillance devices says that they have evidence that American Traffic Solutions misleads the public by changing or manipulating data it shares with the public and gives examples on its website.
+Banthecams.org, a grassroots organization that was created to educate and equip local citizens with a way to combat the abuse of power being exercised by local and state governments with regards to the use of electronic surveillance devices, says that they have evidence that American Traffic Solutions misleads the public by changing or manipulating data it shares with the public and gives examples on its website.

 For example, they say ATS embellishes their “success stories” by changing the definitions of an accident.
-For instance, one way is by changing an accident statistically, is to count it if it’s above $1,500 and not $500.
+For instance, one way is by changing an accident statistically is to count it if it’s above $1,500 and not $500.

-Another example was in Los Angeles they didn’t bring up what the causes of accidents were in their “success” claims.
+Another example was in Los Angeles they didn’t bring up the causes of accidents in their “success” claims.
 For instance, one LAPD claim was that five fatal accidents occurred at specific intersections before the red-light cameras were installed, and none occurred after.

-The reality was that two of the five accidents were not red light related, the LAPD says, and a third involved a drunken driver who zipped through despite a camera there, mounted by a previous vendor.
-The fourth, “Caused by a young distracted driver,” likely would not have been prevented by a camera.
+The reality was that two of the five accidents were not red-light related, the LAPD says, and a third involved a drunken driver who zipped through despite a camera there, mounted by a previous vendor.
+The fourth, “Caused by a distracted young driver,” likely would not have been prevented by a camera.

 American Traffic Solution also has been reported to fudge their violation numbers before elections.
 According to TheNewspaper.com, Baytown, Texas, eased up on issuing red light camera tickets in the hopes of diverting momentum away from a planned effort to place a photo enforcement ban on the ballot.
 Statistics showed that, in response, city officials and American Traffic Solutions deliberately issued fewer citations.
 The program rejected 29 percent of violations in July 2008, but documents show the rate of rejections climbed to 54 percent in December.